 A continuation of the in-depth study of the theory and practice of managerial accounting.
 Emphasis is given to relevant costs and pricing; capital budgeting; inventory planning, control, and costing; application of linear programming and regression analysis to managerial accounting; advanced variance analysis; and the use of accounting systems and internal control systems in the management of business organizations.
 Prerequisites: ACCT 270, ECON 202, and junior status.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient

-ACCT306 Controllership in Organizations

-This course will examine selected aspects of Controllership not covered in previous courses.
-Topics will include: control in organizations; goals, strategies, and information; aspects of control in decentralized organizations, programming, and long-term planning; budget models; specialized management control applications including high technology industries, executive incentive compensation plans, multinational companies, service organizations, nonprofit organizations, and project organizations.
+Credits: 3(3-0) Offered when demand is sufficient budget models; specialized management control applications including high technology industries, executive incentive compensation plans, multinational companies, service organizations, nonprofit organizations, and project organizations.
 Prerequisites: ACCT 270 and senior status.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
 Credits: 3(3-0) Offered when demand is sufficient

+ACCT 306 Controllership in Organizations

+This course will examine selected aspects of Controllership not covered in previous courses.
+Topics will include: control in organizations; goals, strategies, and information; aspects of control in decentralized organizations, programming, and long-term planning;